Brian Eckenrode

 He was an associate editor for the Field Analytical and Chemical Technologies journal for five years, has close to 80 publications and presentations to date including a book chapter, and he has provided expert testimony for two Kelly-Frye and one Daubert admissibility hearing for major attempted homicide and homicide FBI-assisted cases.
 He currently acts as a mentor within the FBI’s CFSRU Visiting Scientist Program and has provided primary research directives for seven Masters and two PhD students while mentoring nearly 60 visiting scientists in forensic chemistry and pattern (footwear and handwriting) disciplines.
 The visiting scientists had a wide range of educational background levels from pre-bachelor’s degrees through to the PhD level as well as seasoned veterans working with him while on their sabbaticals.

-Brian is also currently serving as an adjunct assistant professor of Preventive Medicine/Biometrics at the Uniformed Services University of the Health Sciences in Bethesda Maryland and as an adjunct professor of Forensic Chemistry at George Mason University (GMU) in Fairfax, Virginia.
+Brian is also currently serving as an adjunct assistant professor of Preventive Medicine/Biometrics at the Uniformed Services University of the Health Sciences in Bethesda Maryland.
 Over the last 5 years, while at GMU, he has taught Forensic Chemistry at the MS and BS levels and mentored several students on their research projects in forensics.

 Awards